 "The chef came out and told Leah she could have anything she wanted to eat," Chelist says.
 "Leah looked at him with her big blue eyes and rattled off her menu of choice.
 The chef then informed us that they had purchased all new pots, pans and utensils just for our meal.
 We were so overwhelmed with this generosity we've told the story many times."

 Better known as Country Inns & Suites, the kids will love their complimentary "Short Stature Kit" at Carlson Hotels.
 The kit made with little people in mind, consists of a stool, closet rod adaptor, "poke 'n pull" stick and a grabber tool, making it ideal for wheelchair users as well.
-"I wish that kit was in every hotel," says Kelly Rouba of Hamilton, N.J., and the author of "Juvenile Arthritis: The Ultimate Teen Guide".
-"Another great thing to request (for wheelchair users) is a roll-in shower.
+"I wish that kit was in every hotel," says Kelly Rouba of Hamilton, N.J., and the author of "Juvenile Arthritis: The Ultimate Teen Guide."
+Rouba also suggests asking for a roll-in shower for wheelchair users.

 As time goes on there will be less reason for families with special-needs children to forego fun vacations.
 "Some families may isolate themselves, sacrificing family gatherings, holidays and vacations because they don't know how to set the stage for a stress-free time," says Dr. Caroline Eggerding, vice president of medical services for Bancroft, a New Jersey-based company that provides programs for children and adults with disabilities.
 "It's not a simple task, but it can be accomplished if you accept, adapt and stay flexible."